GitbookIO/help.gitbook.com/github/can-i-host-on-github.md

 Go to the GitHub section of your book's settings and select the GitHub repository to link this book to and confirm by clicking on the **Sync** button.

-At this point, the GitBook and GitHub repositories are likely to be out of sync.
+At this point, the GitBook and GitHub repositories are likely to be out of sync, but you can easily [resolve potential conflicts](./how-can-i-resolve-github-sync-errors.md).
-This case can also happen if you edited both your book and your GitHub repository in parallel.

-Whenever this is the case, you can come back to this page and select which content you would like to use as the source of truth between GitBook and GitHub to force re-syncing their content.

-Be careful though, forcing your content to sync **will totally replace** the destination's existing content, so be sure to know what you're doing.

 #### 3.2 Creating a new book from a GitHub repository

-From the [new book page](https://www.gitbook.com/new), select the **GitHub** template on the left.
-If you didn't already setup GitHub, you will be asked to install the integration and come back.
+From the [new book page](https://www.gitbook.com/new), select the **GitHub** option.

-Once this is done, fill in the title and the optional description and select which GitHub repository you would like to link this new book to.
+Fill in the title and the optional description and use the dropdown to select the GitHub repository this book will be linked to.

-Finally, click on the **Create book** button.
+Validate by clicking on the **Create book** button.